kolism/30Stars/README.md

+---

+---
 # ✨30 Stars
  Daily project contributions for 30 days.
-(Websites, Apps, Utils)
+(Websites, Apps, Utils)!

+ Each project to ultimately take <24 hours of effort.

 #### Goals
 - Explore new technologies